mageddo/dns-proxy-server/.github/ISSUE_TEMPLATE/feature-request.md

 Example
 > * Not to implement a full and complex DNS server

+## Non-Goals

+> What people would think it is supposed to do, but it is not?
+(Optional)

 ## Description

 > Explain the feature details and how it would work, usecases, examples, snippets of code,